-This is because rice is an easily-accessible and a less expensive source of valuable nutrients, in areas with a short supply of other foods.
+This is because rice is an easily-accessible and a less expensive source of energy than other goods.

 There are over 40,000 varieties of rice cultivated all over the world, these varieties can be categorized into two major groups; long grain (all-purpose) and speciality rice.

 Jasmine rice, also known as Thai fragrant rice is an aromatic long grain rice that originates from Thailand.

 The rice is subtle than the basmati rice and it’s characterized by a flowery aroma and a delicious, natty taste.
 Its grains are long and slender and when cooked its texture is slightly sticky and soft than all the other long-grained rice.

 The benefits of jasmine rice are many and its brown variety exudes more than the white rice.

 To give you more insight into the benefits of jasmine rice we will start by highlight its nutritional facts.